BrowserStackCE/examples-api-and-unit-tests-testng/README.md

 ## Additional Resources

-- View your test results on the [BrowserStack Automate dashboard](https://observability.browserstack.com/)
+- View your test results on the [BrowserStack Observability dashboard](https://observability.browserstack.com/)